GoFetchDeliveries/api/README.md

 3) Check that your authentication works with a [hello world](endpoints/hello_world.md) request.

-4) Finally, send your API requests to the production URL.
+4) Finally, send your API requests to the production URL:

 ```
 https://go-fetch.com.au/public_api/v1/